prinnevald/project-ideas/README.md

 - [ ] :sparkles: Pidor of the Day with NU statistics [bot](Ahttps://github.com/prinnevald/hanspiderbot/)
 - [ ] Wish granter - wish creator based on the person characteristics
 - [x] :sparkles: [Kanjibot](https://github.com/KtlTheBest/japakanbot) - Learn Kanji everyday
+- [ ] Integrate a chat app with Wiki for easier notetaking.
+Using the best of both worlds.